[ Printer Friendly Version ] [ Report Abuse ]

 Hermione looked around at the fluffy couch and armchairs in front of the grand fire place, the red and gold rugs on the floor, the tables students use for homework or games and the moving portraits on the walls.
 Reveling in the familiarity of the room, she pretended to be in awe of the common room she's known for the last six years.
 "Wow, it's beautiful," she said.

 "Yeah, it's not so bad at all," Sirius said, his chest puffed out.

 Hermione noticed he was looking straight at her while he said it and felt the blush spread across her face.

+Desperately wanting a moment to herself, she needed to get to her dormitory.
 "Well boys, I am exhausted.
 Which way is my bed?" she asked while attempting to stifle a yawn.